plausible/docs/docs/metrics-definitions.md

 ## Screen Size

-Shows the width of the screens used by your visitors.
-We measure the width of the browser window where your site is actually rendered rather than the full screen width.
-Anything under 576px screen size is considered a mobile device, up to 992px is considered a tablet, up to 1440px is considered a laptop and anything above 1440px is considered a desktop.
+Shows the devices used by your visitors.
+Devices are categorized into desktop, mobile or tablet.
+This is derived from the User-Agent HTTP header.
+The full User-Agent is discarded.
 Metrics are shown as the total number of unique visitors and as a percentage of all visitors.

 ## Source